alfredodeza/helga-karma/README.rst

 Example::

-    person> !karma
+    person> I wonder how much karma I have. person> !karma
     helga>  person has about 24 karma, person.

 You can also ask about another person's karma::

-    person> !karma somebody
+    person> I wonder how much karma somebody has. person> !karma somebody
     helga>  somebody has about 10 karma, person.

 And, if you're curious about the details, you can ask for those, too, and even abbreviate the command itself::

-    person> !k details somebody
+    person> I wonder if somebody has every thanked anybody in his life. person> !k details somebody
     helga>  somebody has 10.1 karma.  (thanked others 20 times, received thanks 12 times, karma coefficient: 0.6, aliases: adam,